HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US09/01.requirements-engineering/US09-requirements.md

 > The Scenario Editor must allow the user to define the restrictions and conditions for using a given map, namely:
 Technological Restrictions - for example, which locomotives or industries are available in the scenario.

+> In the simulator, the player/user acquires trains within the available budget and can put the train into service on a specific route.

-> The locomotives provide traction to the composition (train) and can be of different types, namely, run by steam, diesel, and electricity
+> The locomotives provide traction to the composition (train) and can be of different types, namely, run by steam, diesel, and electricity.

 > The locomotives are characterized by several technical aspects, such as power, acceleration, top speed, start year of operation, fuel cost and maintenance per year, and acquisition price.

-> In the simulator, the player/user acquires trains within the available budget and can put the train into service on a specific route.

 **From the client clarifications:**